API

 Read probe position for the meta file generated by SpikeGLX

 See http://billkarsh.github.io/SpikeGLX/#metadata-guides for implementation.
-The x_pitch/y_pitch/width are set automatically depending the NP version.
+The x_pitch/y_pitch/width are set automatically depending on the NP version.

 The shape is auto generated as a shank.